CoSMoMVPA/CoSMoMVPA/scripts/doc/source/ex_rsa_tutorial.rst

 ++++++++++++++++++++++++++++++++++

 Load the saved variables in the files *v1_model.mat* and *behav_sim.mat*.
-These should be in your scripts folder.
+These should be in your data folder.
 These are dissimilarity matrices (DSMs) for our six animals.
 The v1 model DSM was made by modeling each stimulus image (jpeg) with a simple v1 cortical model, and then calculating the vector distances between the stimuli using the features of the model.
 The behavioral